Foreign Language Bio

 Area of Practice

 Ms. Andoh has extensive experience litigating in many state and federal jurisdictions, and has a particular expertise litigating in the Commercial Division of the New York State Supreme Court system.
+She routinely handles expedited litigation such as restraining orders, attachments, and injunctions.
 Ms. Andoh has additionally litigated matters before many international and domestic arbitration forums, including AAA (and the ICDR), JAMS, FINRA, and the ICC.

 Prior to entering the legal profession, Ms. Andoh was a professional violist.